mmenchu/music/README.md

 ![alt tag](https://raw.github.com/mmenchu/music/master/readme/spotify_1.png "")

 A violin student studying/researching the Paganini Caprices has no way of finding "the fastest recording of No. 5" or a "transcription of the Caprices for a quartet".
-This is an era of Google, Pinterest and the Cloud.
+This in an era of Google, Pinterest and the Cloud.

 Discovery is also harder due to the fact composers and performers get treated pretty much the same way.
 Maxim Vengerov is according to Spotify similar to "Johann Strauss II"; Gil Shaham comes to mind more easily if you ask me.